The Scotts Way

 How to Dethatch Your Lawn

-- Small lawns can be dethatched using a specialized dethatching rake, or you can rent a dethatcher (also known as a vertical cutter, verticutter, or power rake) to tackle larger lawns
+- Tackle small lawns with a dethatching rake, and rent a dethatcher (also known as a vertical cutter, verticutter, or power rake) for larger lawns

-- Using a dethatching rake is similar to using a regular rake.
-The tines dig into the thatch and pull it upward helping to loosen and remove thatch.
+- Use a dethatching rake like you would a regular rake.
+Dig the tines into the thatch and pull it upward, helping to loosen and remove the buildup.
 While you rake, you should feel and see the thatch separating from the soil.

-- If you’re planning to use a dethatcher, be sure to mark any shallow irrigation lines, sprinkler heads, or buried utility lines before starting.
+- If you’re planning to rent a dethatcher, mark any shallow irrigation lines, sprinkler heads, or buried utility lines before starting.
+This is no time for surprises!

-- When renting a dethatcher, be sure to ask the rental agency to adjust the spacing and cutting depth for your grass type before you leave.
+- Ask the rental agency to adjust the spacing and cutting depth for your grass type.
 The blades should be set to cut no deeper than ½ inch into the soil.
-Also ask the agency for directions regarding how to use the dethatcher, then follow them carefully.
-A dethatcher is heavy, so be sure to ask someone to help you load and unload it, and know that you’ll need a truck to move it.
+Make sure to get directions for how to use the dethatcher, and follow all of them carefully.
+(Yes, ALL of them!)
+A dethatcher is heavy, so ask for help loading and unloading it, and know that you’ll need a truck to move it.

 - After dethatching, your lawn will look ragged.
-Rake up the loosened thatch and remove it from the lawn.
+Use a leaf rake to get rid of the thatch you loosened up.

 - If bare spots were created by dethatching, use a patching product, like Scotts® EZ Seed®, to repair them.